Mrwnlflt/rp_EPICS/README.md

 ```
 Where N and P represent the column and 0...7 represents pins 0 through 7 for each column.
 The DIR_CMD process variables allow you to set the direction of the pin as input or output, while the STATE_CMD process variables allow you to set the digital pins to Low or High corresponding to 0 or 3.3V.

 There are many options for interacting with the process variables, e.g. MEDM, CSS, caQtDm, PyEPICS, but the simplest is EPICS command line tools.
-In order to the set pin N3 as an output pin with a value of High, you can use the following commands:
+In order to the set pin N3 as an output pin with a value of High, you can launch a new terminal (ctrl+alt+t) and use the following commands:

 ```
 caput RP1:DIGITAL_N3_DIR_CMD Output